Last Updated on

 3. Mentally Prepare Yourself

-A few weeks after we got Kaya, I remember crying and thinking that we were way in over our heads.
+A few weeks after we got our dog, I remember crying and thinking that we were way in over our heads.

 After talking to lots of other people, I know that I wasn’t alone with those feelings.
 Puppies are a ton of work.
 They are exhausting during those first few months and they will test your patience.